BrandonIrizarry/BrandonIrizarry/README.md

   completely from Java.

 I look forward to learning more things (for example, Python, Go) as the opportunity arises!
-My current work schedule makes this a little tough, but hope springs eternal.
+I have an eye especially on being able to write Android apps in the future.

 ## Social Media
 🐘 [Mastodon](https://emacs.ch/@bci "My Fediverse presence.")